-This article doesn’t talk about settlements for “minor children” whose parent(s) was killed in an accident or incident.
-In Florida, a “minor child” is a child who is under 25 years old.
+This article does NOT talk about settlements for “minor children” whose parent(s) was killed in an accident or incident.
+In Florida, for purposes of Florida’s wrongful death law, a “minor child” is under 25 years old.

-In Florida, in certain situations, an adult child can recover compensation for:
+In Florida, in certain accidents, an adult child can recover compensation for:

 - Lost parental companionship, instruction and guidance

 - Mental pain and suffering from the date of the decedent’s (parent) injury; and

 - Value of lost support and services from the date of the injury to future.

 The decedent is the person who dies.

 However, there are exceptions to the rule that adult children can get money for pain and suffering.
 I’ll also discuss them here.